software-mansion/protostar/website/docs/cairo-1/05-testing/01-unit-testing.md

 ```

 ## Test collecting
 Protostar collects all test suites specified under the path passed as an argument.
 You can pass either directory or a specific file.
 A test suite is every `.cairo` file with a name starting from `test_` or ending with `_test`.
-Protostar considers each function, inside a test suite, with `#[test]` attribute as a test case.
+Protostar considers as a test case each function, inside a test suite, with `#[test]` attribute.

 :::warning
 Test cases cannot return any values and cannot take any arguments.